Your Account:

 Important

 • Course enrollment does not take place at Orientation.
-We advise you to enroll in courses on your enrollment date and time, prior to your orientation.
+We advise you to enroll in courses on your enrollment date and time.
 How to self-enroll into your courses will be covered in this tutorial.

 • Most New Transfer Students will be able to enroll the week of June 10.